playbenny/benny_manual/docs/sidebar.md

 ### parameters

 This section shows the parameters for the block.
 Drag or use your scroll wheel to adjust these.

+**Shift** for fine adjust

-Shift for fine adjust, Alt+shift for extra fine.
-Alt-click returns a value to its default (or if you loaded the songfile from disk, to the value it was in the last save).
+**Alt+shift** for extra fine.

+**Alt-click** returns a value to its default (or if you loaded the songfile from disk, to the value it was in the last save).

-If a block has multiple voices then while you hold ctrl and mouse over a slider it'll highlight it and let you adjust that one individually.
-Ctrl+Alt lets you tilt all the values of the individual voices around the one you're hovering over.
+If a block has multiple voices then while you hold **ctrl and mouse over** a slider it'll highlight it and let you adjust that one individually.

+**Ctrl+Alt** lets you tilt all the values of the individual voices around the one you're hovering over.

 ### mini-ui